Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 A vent is essential if you are firing in an attached garage or other area connected to a living space.
 The fumes from firing are not pleasant or safe.
 Even if your kiln is in a separate area, vents help even out the temperature, bring a lot of oxygen to encourage good color development, keep colors from affecting nearby colors, allow you to bisque fire without propping the lid at the beginning to let the steam out, and vent the maximum amount of carbon away during the bisque firing, which allows for less glaze defects.
 As you can see, a kiln vent is a great idea for most kilns.

 The shelves and posts that hold your ware.
 They are best ordered with your kiln because they have to ship by truck and there are minimum truck shipping charges.
 If you order shelves by themselves they will cost at least $150 or so to ship.
 Read more about Kiln Furniture (to be linked) here.
 Other items are sometimes referred to ask kiln furniture as well, such as plate and tile firing racks, and stilts.
 These can be ordered at any time.
-You can find these items here (to be linked).
+You can find these items here.

 Make sure the kiln size suits your needs.
 A small kiln is great if you make jewelry, dolls, or small items.
 If you make pots, plates, bowls, etc. (especially if you throw which is faster than handbuilding) at least 5 cubic feet is recommended.
 The most common size is 7 cubic feet.